mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 | `type`          | `string` | &check;  | `kafka` |
 | `configuration` | `object` | &check;  |         |

-Describe which type of consumer and its configuration properties the service should employ to trigger change as input events.
-Currently only Kafka (and platforms adopting Kafka APIs) is supported as consumer.
+Describe which type of producer and its configuration properties the service should employ to trigger projection update as output events.
+Currently only Kafka (and platforms adopting Kafka APIs) is supported as producer.

 #### Kafka Configuration